solliancenet/-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Hands-on lab/HOL step-by-step - Building the business migration case with Windows Server and SQL Server.md

 1. In the Azure Portal, navigate to the Resource Group for the lab, then locate the Azure resource of type **Server - Azure Arc** and select it.

-    The on-premises VM has been Azure Arc-enabled and can be managed along side other Azure resources.
+    The on-premises VM has been Azure Arc-enabled and can be managed alongside other Azure resources.
 This is enabled by the **Azure Connected Machine Agent** running on the VM that facilitates the interaction between Azure and the Azure Arc-enabled VM.

     ![Azure Resource Group showing resource list with Server - Azure Arc resource highlighted](images/resource-group-showing-server-azure-arc-resource.png "Azure Resource Group showing resource list with Server - Azure Arc resource highlighted")